 What does a Care Manager do?

 A Care Manager plays a crucial role in the healthcare industry.
-They work with patients to create and manage care plans.
-This involves coordinating with doctors, nurses, and other healthcare providers.
-The goal is to ensure patients receive the best care possible.
-Care Managers also help patients understand their treatment options and make informed decisions about their health.
+They work with patients to ensure they receive the best possible care.
+They coordinate services and support for patients, often working with doctors, nurses, and other healthcare professionals.
+Care Managers help patients understand their treatment options and make informed decisions.
+They also provide emotional support and guidance to patients and their families.

 How to become a Care Manager?